 How to Watch OWN Online Without Cable

 If you’re familiar with our “how to watch” series, you have a good idea of what’s coming next.
-For the uninitiated, you should know that all of our answers to the question of how to watch OWN without cable will have one thing in common: they’ll all be skinny bundles.
+For the uninitiated, get ready to read about some “skinny bundles,” also known as live TV streaming services.

 What’s a skinny bundle?
 Well, it’s a product that looks and feels a lot like cable TV.
 The trick, though, is that skinny bundle services strip down the channel lineup to include fewer networks, saving you big bucks.
 They also deliver their content over the internet (or, in industry lingo, “over the top” or “OTT”).
 That means you’ll be streaming live network television just as easily as you’d stream movies and TV shows on Netflix or Hulu.
 And since there’s no infrastructure barrier here, all of the skinny bundles compete against each other – you won’t see regional monopolies like you do with cable.
 All of this means that skinny bundles tend to cost a great deal less than cable, and won’t lock you into a long-term contract.